AM-Digital-Research-Environment/Excel2Json/README.md

 - **ValueSync.py**
 This document to can be used to update the *'persons'* and *'institutions'* collections in DRE MongoDB.

-Follow the below directions to performing updates.
+Follow the below directions to perform updates.

-*BE SURE TO CHECK CONSISTENCY & CORRECTNESS OF VALUES IN METADATA EXCELSHEET BEFORE PERFORMING THE UPDATES.*
+*BE SURE TO CHECK CONSISTENCY & CORRECTNESS OF VALUES IN THE METADATA EXCEL SHEET BEFORE PERFORMING THE UPDATES.*

 Importing Library
 >
 > *from ValueSync import ValueList*
 >
-Instantiating Class (here, we will use the example of persons collection)
+Instantiating Class (here, we will use the example of *'persons'* collection)
 >
 > *persons = ValueList('your-personal-mongodb-connection-string','db_name','collection_name','persons')*
 >